BZoennchen/supercollider-book/_sources/chapters/sounddesign/math/dft.md

 $$0, \frac{f_s}{N}, \ldots, \frac{f_s}{2}.$$

-Also note that the DFT does only probe for frequencies which are an integer multiple of the fundamental frequency
+Also, note that the DFT does only probe for frequencies that are an integer multiple of the fundamental frequency

 $$\frac{f_s}{N}.$$